bbauska/UC-Davis-Inter-jQuery/readme.md

 </p>

 Let&apos;s add another function down here.
+Function
-Function **checkWinningCondition**.
-And this function is going to have an **if else** statement in it.
+<b>checkWinningCondition</b>.
+And this function is going to have an <b>if
+else</b> statement in it.
 The if statement is going to handle with what happens if you have actually achieved the winning conditions.
 So if winning condition met or else show current score.
 If we haven&apos;t won, we at least ought to know how close we are to winning?
 So it&apos;s going to do